 The maximum temperature during summer reaches around 30°C and the minimum comes down to around 15°C. During winter the lowest temperature comes down to around 2°C. But the daytime temperature remains comfortably cool even in winter with a maximum of around 13°C.

-But the greatest reason to visit Mirik is its scenic views with the central attraction as the 1.25kms long lovely lake surrounded by Dhupi trees on it western bank and a vast garden on the eastern bank.
+But the greatest reason to visit Mirik is its scenic views with the central attraction being the 1.25kms long lovely lake (known as Sumendu Lake) surrounded by Dhupi trees on it western bank and a vast park land with flowering plantations on the eastern bank.
 Mirik is a tranquil laid back hill station.
 There are vantage points from where you can get lovely sights of Kanchenjunga snow peaks.
 And of course the area is surrounded by many rolling tea estates on mountain slopes.

 The first tourism development in Mirik began when the state tourism department acquired 335 acres of land area from the neighboring Thurbo tea estate and started developing it as a tourist place in 1974 when Sri Siddhartha Shankar Ray was the Chief Minister of West Bengal.
 Earlier during the colonial days the open field on the eastern bank of the lake was used as a polo field by the British.